Grid-tie systemsPV system designJA SolarTrina Solar

 The key difference between commercial and residential solar panel systems is obviously their scale.
 The electricity needs of a business are much bigger, so commercial systems are larger than residential ones.
 Since space is less of a concern, 72-cell and 96-cell panels are a more popular choice for commercial solar systems instead of 60-cell panels for residentials.
 The advantage of larger panels is that you can build a system of the same energy production with less modules, therefore spending less money.
 For the same reason commercial solar panel systems on average are more efficient than residential ones.

 It may seem that the installation of a commercial PV system is simpler as it usually takes place on a flat roof.
-However, when buying a solar power system for your business, be ready to wait.
-Usually you have to coordinate the project with the state or municipal agencies and utility company before installation, so the whole process can take from several months to up to a year.
+However, buying a solar power system for your business, be ready to wait.
+Usually you have to coordinate the project with the state and utility company before installation, so the whole process can take from several months to up to a year.

 Federal Solar Tax Credit reduces cost of the system by a quarter

-Since 2010, the commercial solar panel cost has dropped by around 90%.
+Since 2010 the commercial solar panel cost dropped by around 90%.
 Solar energy now is more accessible than ever.
 Here are some approximate numbers for solar panel installations:

 - 5 kWh: ~ $14,000